prajaysha/first-repo01/README.md

 This is the first document for the Sandbox page.
 It has been edited to add a second file.
-Tis has been added in RStudio.
+This has been added in RStudio.